eda-ricercatore/caprese-sw-analy/zero-assign/readme.md

 #	My Respository for "CSCE 689: Fundamentals of Software Analysis" (Fall 2016)

+	This document provides an overview of this repository for programming assignments of the course CSCE 689, Section 601, "Special Topic: Fundamentals of Software Analysis," which was offered in Fall 2016.

+	The course is taught by Prof. Jeff Huang.

+	This repository also includes the source code and documentation for the course project.

 ##	Solutions to Programming Assignment 0

 ###	Solution for Part 0